rimbas/nfs3-blender-import-scripts/README.md

 [Denis Auroux Need for Speed resources](http://www.math.polytechnique.fr/cmat/auroux/nfs/)

 Do not rename any resulting files.
+The extracted directory should be a child of the repository root.

 ## 2. Run the atlas UV mapper script to save a combined atlas and UV mapping JSON